-Renewal Criteria: Minimum completion of 12 hours of college-level work each semester and minimum of 3.00 GPA following 24 hours of college-level work in an academic year.
+Renewal Criteria: Minimum completion of 12 hours of college-level work the first semester and 15 hours in the second semester and thereafter and minimum of 3.00 GPA in an academic year.

 Application: Awarded when the student applies for admission, scholarship, and provides a current official high school transcript and ACT scores including high school GPA.
 Priority scholarship deadline is March 1.